24 of the Best Gothic Horror Movies

 A carriage driver makes a drunk loser consider a life you lived poorly.

 This is not the case.
-The Phantom Carriage is a meticulously crafted, highly complex film that manages to tell a fantastic horror story while offering ideas on its themes that can prove to be just as potent for the viewer today.
+The Phantom Carriage is a meticulously crafted, highly complex film that manages to tell a fantastic horror story while offering ideas on its themes that can prove just as potent for today’s viewers.

-Also, a phenomenal performance leads it by Victor Sjöström and scene-stealing work from Tore Svennberg and Hilda Borgström.
+Also, a phenomenal performance led by Victor Sjöström and scene-stealing work from Tore Svennberg and Hilda Borgström.

 21. The Pit and The Pendulum (1961)